oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Project Description:**

-When learners make a mistake on a concept they have previously demonstrated in an earlier part of a lesson, it often makes sense to redirect them back (or to a parallel flow) to try and reinforce earlier concepts that the learner may have not fully understood.
+When learners make a mistake on a concept they have previously demonstrated in an earlier part of a lesson, it often makes sense to redirect them back to an earlier card to try and reinforce earlier concepts that the learner may have not fully understood.
 However, in the current app implementation, learners subsequently need to re-answer all the cards between the earlier state and the state they had reached, which is frustrating.

 This project aims to provide a new feature called 'flashbacks' which helps to bring the benefits of earlier redirection (i.e. reviewing an earlier concept that directly ties to the learner's likely misconception) without the frustrating experience of having to redo the all the questions up to returning back to the question that originally caused the learner to become stuck.